 Animal Welfare Standard HFAC - Certified Humane® Animal Welfare Approved American Humane Certified USDA/Organic All Standards Entry into program requires (Levels of compliance) All producers must comply with all standards in order to be certified.
 Pass/Fail - 100% of standards must be met.
 All producers must comply with all standards in order to be certified.
 Pass/Fail - 100% of standards must be met Farms are audited using the audit checklist on a percentage basis; 85% is required for passing score.
 85% of standards must be met.
 Auditors score the forms and determine what corrective actions are required.
 Farms have 90 days to submit verification of corrective actions.
-(See Corrective Actions Forms on Checklists for Beef, Chickens & Pigs) All producers must comply with all standards regarding feed, and medicines, antibiotics and other additives.
+(See Corrective Actions Forms on Checklists for Beef, Chickens & Pigs) All producers must comply with all standards for in order to be certified.
+Pass/Fail - 100% of standards must be met.
 Traceability: Birth through Slaughter Management Animal must be audited throughout life, from birth through slaughter. (p.4, Item B, Policy/Program Manual; Standards, Part 7) Animal must be audited throughout life, from birth through slaughter.
-Not clear Animal must be raised organically throughout life, from last third of gestation.
-Feed Prohibitions All animal by-products are prohibited except for eggs (§FW4.a).
+Not clear Animal must be raised organically throughout life, from last third of gestation through slaughter Feed Prohibitions All animal by-products are prohibited except for eggs (§FW4.a).
 Meat or animal by- products, including fishmeal, is prohibited; milk and milk products are allowed (§6.0.5) Allows animal byproducts to be fed to hens.
 This includes avian and mammalian proteins.
 Mammalian or avian slaughter by-products are prohibited (§205.237.b.5) Growth Hormones Prohibited Prohibited Prohibited Prohibited Antibiotics Prohibited.
 Allowed for disease treatment of individual animal. (§FW4c,d) Prohibited unless required for disease treatment.
 Beef: Prohibited-only disease treatment (§M7) Chickens: prohibited - only for disease treatment (§M7) Pigs:Prohibited - only for disease treatment (§M7) Prohibited Also prohibited for disease treatment of individual animal (this means if it is treated it cannot be sold under the organic program

-Animal Welfare Standard HFAC - Certified Humane® Animal Welfare Approved American Humane Certified USDA/Organic Living Conditions Std.
+Animal Welfare Animal Welfare American Humane Standard HFAC - Certified Humane® Approved Certified USDA/Organic Living Conditions Std.
 Version/Posting Date: January 1, 2014 PS11v2 May 7, 2012 December 31, 2011 P asture Requirement Space The minimum outdoor space requirement is 2.5 acres/1000 birds (108 sq.ft/bird) (R 1c).
 AWA standards require that all birds are pasture raised.
-Must have continuous access to at least 4 sq.ft range and foraging area, maximum flocks size is 500 birds.
-(5.4.11).
+Must have continuous access to at least 4 sq.ft range and foraging area (5.4.11).
 No requirements.
-No pasture requirements.
-Organic Standards just say, "outdoor access required, weather permitting."
+Outdoor access required.
+No specific requirements for space specified.
 Time Outdoors Birds must be outdoors 12 months per year, every day for a minimum of 6 hours per day.
 In an emergency, the hens may be confined in fixed or mobile housing 24 hours per day for no more than 14 consecutive days (R 1g).
 Birds must have access to land that meets standard 7.3.1 for at least 50% of daylight hours (7.3.2).
 Birds may only be housed with no management plan and no pasture access in an emergency situation and to a maximum of up to 28 days (7.5.2).
 No requirements.
-Weather permitting (§205.239).
+Year round access (§205.239).
 Free-Range Requirement Space The minimum amount of uncovered outdoor area required is 2 sq.ft per hen (0.19 sq.m) (R 3b).
-Pasture requirement only (see above).
+No requirements.
 Where access is provided, free-range areas must be provided at a minimum rate of 1 acre of ranger per every 1000 birds (43.1 sq.ft per bird) (E28).
-No free range requirements.
-Organic Standards say, "outdoor access required, weather permitting."
+Outdoor access required.
+No specific requirements for space specified.